We may earn a commission when you buy through links in our articles. Learn more.

 The rules to Kings Cup- a beer glass with a crown

-King’s Cup is a classic drinking game that’s played at universities the world over.
+King’s Cup is a card-based drinking game that helps college students all over the world get tipsy quickly.
 You might also know it as Ring of Fire, Circle of Death, or Waterfall – though whatever you call it, the King’s Cup rules remain the same.
-You just need a deck of cards, some drinks, and some mates – as well as someone willing to teach you the rules (spoilers: that’s us).
+This guide will teach you how to play King’s Cup, including what each card in the classic drinking game means.

 King’s Cup has a well-earned place on our list of the best drinking games, and it’s right at the top of our guide to the best drinking card games.
 If you fancy a drinking game with a little more meat to it to start your evening, check out our guide to the best drinking board games.
 Otherwise, it’s time to learn your new favorite party card game.